crawl/crawl/crawl-ref/readme.txt

 * Speech.
 Monster talking provides a lot of flavour.
 Just like vaults, speech depends upon a large set of entries.
 Since most of the speech has been outsourced, you can add new prose.
-The syntax is a slightly strange, so you may want to read docs/monster_speech.txt.
+The syntax is effective, but slightly strange, so you may want to read /docs/monster_speech.txt.
 Again, changing or adding speech is possible on your local game.
 If you have added something, send the files to the list.

 * Monster descriptions.
-You can look up that current descriptions in-game with ?/ or just read them in dat/descript/monsters.txt.
-The following conventions should be more or less
-obeyed: descriptions ought to contain flavour text, ideally pointing out major weaknesses/strenghts.
+You can look up the current monster descriptions in-game with '?/' or just read them in /dat/descript/monsters.txt.
+The following conventions should be more or less obeyed: descriptions ought to contain flavour text, ideally pointing out major weaknesses/strenghts.
 No numbers, please.
 Citations are okay, but try to stay away from the most generic ones.
+If you like, you can similarly modify the descriptions for features, items or branches.

 * Tiles.
 Since version 0.4, tiles are integrated within Crawl.
 Having variants of